squarechip/timeline/readme.md

 ## Upcoming development

-* Ability to choose how many items are visible at user defined breakpoints when using the timeline in horizontal mode
+- [ ] Ability to choose how many items are visible at user defined breakpoints when using the timeline in horizontal mode
-* Ability to set how many items slide at a time when navigating through the horizontal timeline
+- [x] Ability to set how many items slide at a time when navigating through the horizontal timeline
+- [x] Ability to set trigger distance from the top of the page in vertical mode
+- [x] Add a horizontal start position option
-* Generate a tab menu to navigate to specific items
+- [ ] Generate a tab menu to navigate to specific items
-* Ability to change classes for the HTML elements
+- [ ] Ability to change classes for the HTML elements
-* Add various animation options for the vertical timeline (e.g. slide up/slide in/fade in)
+- [ ] Add various animation options for the vertical timeline (e.g. slide up/slide in/fade in)
-* Ability to set trigger distance from the top of the page in vertical mode